rledford/ipcx/README.md

 ## About

-IPCX provides basic routing for interprocess communications between processes.
-Child processes can easily communicate with the master process as well as other child processes using a master IPCX instance.
+IPCX provides basic routing for interprocess communications.
+Child processes can communicate with the master process as well as other child processes using the IPCXMessage structure.
 The IPCX class provides convenient methods for pub/sub so that the master process doesn't have to use `process.on` and `process.send` to communicate with child processes.
-Only child processes use `process.send` and `process.on` to send and receive `IPCMessage` messages as they are routed through a master IPCX instance.
+Only child processes use `process.send` and `process.on` to send and receive `IPCXMessage` messages as they are routed through a master IPCX instance.

 ## Install